Introduction to Sterilization Methods

 Hydrogen peroxide is one of the ways of disinfecting your house.
 Apart from disinfection, it can also serve as bleach.

-Bleaching agents are known to be good disinfectant and sterilant.
+Bleaching agents are known to be good disinfectants and sterilant.
 When combined with vinegar, it can be quite deadly to germs, but it does not have any noticeable odor, unlike vinegar.

 Lemon juice has so many functions other than being used to marinate food.
 It can be used to sanitize the non-porous surface or reduce the germs on a surface.
 Unlike vinegar, it does not have a distinct stinking smell.